-How many have you heard, “I’m so hungry”, two minutes after you eat?
+How many have you heard, “I’m so hungry” two minutes after you eat?
 I hear this quite a bit and I can’t stand it.
 I feed my kids very well.
-I give them full hot meals and snacks in between.
+I give them hot meals and snacks in between.
 Are they bored?
 Are they really thirsty?

-When my kids tell me they are hungry right before meals or right after a big meal it really gets me thinking.
+When my kids tell me they are hungry right before or after a big meal it really gets me thinking.
 Why are they saying this?
-If we were doing something fun or staying active that day they would not even ask me to eat anything.
+If we were staying active that day they would not even ask me to eat anything.

 I watched children for fifteen years before my own and I watched what triggered them.
-If they passed by a fast food restaurant, if they were thirsty, if they were trying to get out of something, or if they were just bored.
+If they passed by a fast-food restaurant, they’re thirsty, they’re trying to get out of something, or they’re just bored.

-What triggered me to eat was just being bored, feeling thirsty, stress, the feeling of me not allowing to have something only made me crave it more.
+What triggered me to eat was just being bored, feeling thirsty, or stress.
 My mother was very good at trying to keep us healthy and eat well.
 Only she was that person that would go through a drive-through to get a drink because it was convenient.
 So growing up I noticed her making it a habit so of course, I was picking up on those bad habits as well.

-A friend had told me that when her kids get to bed they always come down saying they are hungry and have to have a late night snack.
-How many of your children have a late night snack?
+A friend had told me that when her kids get to bed they always come down saying they are hungry and need a snack.
+How many of your children have a late-night snack?
 When I was growing up we never had desserts after dinner.
-So when I got married and saw my husband having a bowl of cereal every night even after a big dinner, I made it a habit as well.
+So when I got married and saw my husband having a bowl of cereal every night (even after a big dinner), I made it a habit as well.
 Completely getting myself into an unhealthy weight.

 If we as adults can cut out our bad habits then our children will not pick up on them.

-My kids eat breakfast around 8 then lunch at 11 a snack around 2:30 then dinner at 5:30.
+My kids eat breakfast around 8 then, lunch at 11 a snack around 2:30 then, dinner at 5:30.
 Sometimes they will have a morning snack if I’m planning to have a later lunch.
-If they tell me they are hungry in between I tell them to drink some water.
+When they tell me they are hungry in between I tell them to drink some water.
 If they are still hungry and can’t wait then they can pick a fresh fruit or veggie.